oneoaas-golib/Alerting/README.md

 # Alerting System in Go Lang
 	Alerting system, execute alert query with Metric Square Engine(MQE), which retrun result.
 Result value compared with threashold value, if it satisfies, alert will be sent based on alert type.
 Gocron scheduler is used to schedule alert defintion based alert config.
 ---

-### for Building and Running
+### Building and Running

 Build and install
  1) Move to srouce path $GOPATH/src/github/alert